 When it debuted back in the 90s, Homestead was a real game-changer.
-The company was the number 1 choice of so many people who were interested in website building and wanted to create the best website or web store.
+The company was the number 1 choice of many people interested in website building and creating the best website or web store.
 In fact, Homestead is now one of the longest-standing companies for site-building.
 The question is, how well does this web builder hold up by current standards?

 Well, the truth is, there are plenty of web hosting companies nowadays, and Homestead is no longer the most popular one.
 Still, Homestead’s site has about 12 million users, and plenty of people still choose it to create websites for all types of enterprises.

-Years ago, Homestead. com made site creation possible by using Homestead SiteBuilder, a downloadable design program that is no longer used.
-Nowadays, the company uses a new, more modern web-based builder, which makes it ideal to create a small business website or online store.
+Years ago, Homestead.com made site creation possible by using Homestead SiteBuilder, a downloadable design program that is no longer used.
+Nowadays, the company uses a new, more modern web-based builder, which makes it ideal for creating a small business website or online store.
 You don’t need to be a professional to create your own site with Homestead.
 The platform is user-friendly and good for business owners with zero design and coding experience.

 Homestead offers 3 website pricing packages: Starter plan, Business plan, and Business Plus plan.
 We like website builders that are straightforward; after all, nobody likes surprises connected to paying a larger amount of money than expected!
 That often happens with website builders that offer discount prices for a specific period of time.